 The value of the banks' assets increased due to good economic conditions.
 The scale of the banking sector's operations increased as at the end of 2016.
 The sector's total assets increased to PLN 1 711 billion (+7.0% y/y).
-The assets structure changed as a result of the introduction of bank tax; the share of sell-buy-back transactions decreased and the share of Treasury securities increased (to approx. 15% as compared to 12% before the introduction of the bank tax).
+The assets structure changed as a result of the introduction tax on certain financial institutions; the share of repo transactions decreased and the share of Treasury securities increased (to approx. 15% as compared to 12% before the introduction of the tax on certain financial institutions).